Risks Of Blue Light

 Blue light causes less contrast to be visible to the human eye, this causes more strain on our eyes.
 This is particularly common with people who work most of the day on the computer.

-Exceptional Vision – Blue Light Protection in Miami, Palmetto Bay, Pinecrest, and Cutler Bay
+Exceptional Vision – Blue Light Protection in Miami, Palmetto Bay, Pinecrest, & Cutler Bay

 Blue Light Protection